ibm-cloud-docs/hpc-spectrum-symphony/symphony-gui-console.md

     ```
     {: codeblock}

-    where ``LOGIN_NODE_PUBLIC_IP`` needs to be replaced with the respective IP address of the login node and ``MANAGEMENT_NODE_PRIVATE_IP`` needs to be replaced with the IP address of the management node that is running the **WEBGUI** service.
+    where ``LOGIN_NODE_PUBLIC_IP`` needs to be replaced with the respective IP address of the login node and ``MANAGEMENT_NODE_PRIVATE_IP`` needs to be replaced with the IP address of the management node that is running the WEBGUI service.

-2. After starting the SSH session, when you open the designated localhost site on your local web browser, it will connect to the Symphony management node.

-## Further considerations
+2. From the shell prompt on the management node, run the following commands to identify which node the WEBGUI is running on (use the {{site.data.keyword.cloud_notm}} console to get the IP address of that node):

+    ```
+    egosh user logon -u Admin -x Admin egosh service list -ll | grep WEBGUI
+    ```
+    {: codeblock}

+    **Example output**

+    ```
+    [root@symphony-primary-0 ~]# egosh user logon -u Admin -x Admin Logged on successfully
+    [root@symphony-primary-0 ~]# egosh service list -ll | grep WEBGUI
+    "WEBGUI","","","","","","STARTED","8","/ManagementServices/EGOManagementServices","ManagementHosts","symphony-secondary-0.ibm.com","1","1","RUN","17"
+    [root@symphony-primary-0 ~]#
+    ```
+    {: screen}

+3. Run the following command to close the tunnel:

+    ```
+    control-D
+    ```
+    {: codeblock}

+4. Run the following command to reopen the tunnel:

+    ```
+    ssh -L 8443:localhost:8443 -J root@{LOGIN_NODE_PUBLIC_IP} root@{WEBGUI_NODE_PRIVATE_IP}
+    ```
-{: #further-considerations}
+    {: codeblock}

+    where `LOGIN_NODE_PUBLIC_IP` needs to be replaced with the respective IP address of the login node and `WEBGUI_NODE_PRIVATE_IP` needs to be replaced with the IP address of the node that is running the WEBGUI service.

-1. You get an SSL self-signed certificate warning with your browser the first time that you access this URL.
+5. Open a browser on the local machine, and run https://localhost:8443.
+You will get an SSL self-signed certificate warning with your browser the first time that you access this URL.

-2. This SSH command will log you into the primary management host and initialize a {{site.data.keyword.symphony_short}} command-line environment.
+6. To access the GUI, enter the default login credentials: username is `Admin` and password is `Admin`.

-Further information on how to use Symphony UI can be found at [Accessing the cluster management console](https://www.ibm.com/docs/en/spectrum-symphony/7.3.1?topic=cluster-accessing-management-console#accessing_PMC){: external}.
+For more information on how to use the Symphony GUI, see [Accessing the cluster management console](https://www.ibm.com/docs/en/spectrum-symphony/7.3.1?topic=cluster-accessing-management-console#accessing_PMC){: external}.